The United States District Court

 Must I have a sponsor for membership who is a member of the U.S. District Court or Colorado Bar?

-No. When applying for bar admission, ignore the question regarding a sponsor, and also the question regarding federal court bar admissions.
+No. When applying for bar admission, ignore the question regarding a sponsor, and the question regarding federal court bar admissions.
 Do fully complete and answer the question on state bar membership(s).

 Must I provide a Certificate of Good Standing from other courts in order to apply for bar admission?